pancakeswap/pancake-profile-api/README.md

 ## Deploy

-Deployments to production should be triggered by a webhook when a commit, or a pull-request is merged to `master`.
+Deploy to production should be triggered by a webhook when a commit, or a pull-request is merged to `master`.

 If you need to force a deployment, use the following command: